Hep C and Harvoni: 11 Facts About Your Treatment

 - People at risk for more severe liver disease may need to combine Harvoni with ribavirin, another antiviral medication, but only for 12 weeks.
 If Harvoni is given with ribavirin, also be sure to follow the ribavirin prescribing information.

 Harvoni Dosing and Side Effects

 The dosage of Harvoni is one tablet taken orally once daily with or without food.
 It's best to get in a routine and take it the same time every day.
 Don't change your dose or stop taking your medicine unless directed to do so by your doctor.
 Tablets or oral pellets are available.
 Do not chew Harvoni pellets.

 Usually, the side effects that occur with Harvoni are mild, but can vary based on your treatment regimen.
 In clinical studies, only 1% (1 out of 100) or less of patients stopped treatment due to side effects.
-The most common side effects occurring in greater than 10% of patients included headache, fatigue, and asthenia (lack of energy).
-Other common side effects reported by the manufacturer and observed in at least 5% of patients were nausea, insomnia and diarrhea.
+The most common side effects occurring in greater than 5% to 10% of patients included:

 Co-Infection with HIV